simonsobs-uk/data-centre/docs/user/pipeline/4-IO/1-grid-storage-system.md

-# Setting up storage elements
+# Setting up access to the grid storage system

 You will need to

 1. Setup VOMS clients using your grid certificate for authentications, and
-2. uses the gfal tools to access the storage elements.
+2. uses the gfal tools to access the grid storage system.

 ## Setting up VOMS Clients